Shilpa2824/StatusQueenApp/README.md

 3) React Router Dom a famous library for addding routing in the React Applications .
 4) Npm is used for installing js packages.

+Responsiveness:

+This application is designed to be fully responsive, providing an optimal user experience across a wide range of devices, including desktops, mobile phones, and tablets.
+The layout and structure remain consistent and perfectly adapted to each device's screen size.

+Deployment :

+statusqueentaskapp1.netlify.app  click on this link to view my app.